 Graduates with an anthropology degree will have obtained an abundance of skills that will increase their marketability in the global marketplace.
 Some graduates will go on to pursue careers in the nonprofit sector, while others will opt to go to law school.

-Some students will use their skills to help develop technology and software solutions for businesses, colleges and other workplaces.
+Some students will use their skills to help develop technology and software solutions for businesses, colleges, and other workplaces.
 Here’s a fact you may not know: Microsoft is the largest employer of anthropologists in the world.
 Other organizations are following suit, and we are seeing more of a demand for those holding this degree.
+See what can be done with this degree…

 Here are just some of the job titles available to graduates of the degree: